 Most importantly, you are more interested in them than any other human on the planet.
 Even for us adults, it is much more fun and rewarding to talk to people who love and understand us, and we’re more likely to be invested in the conversations.
 No surprise, this is true for our little people as well!

 You spend so much time talking to your little one, it only makes sense you would also be able to provide more speech therapy than a therapist too!
-Even if you are only doing 10 minutes a day, it’s already more than they would get from a typical weekly appointment with their speech-language pathologist (SLP).
+Even if you are only doing 10 minutes a day, it’s already more than they would get from a typical weekly appointment with their speech-language pathologist (SLP) or speech therapist.

 But here’s the catch: A crucial added step to make at-home therapy as effective as time in the clinic, is parent coaching from an SLP.